PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-05 12:41:49
+Last updated: 2024-04-05 12:42:24
-Random Quote: It doesn't matter how much you push the envelope, it'll still be stationery. - Will Livingston
+Random Quote: Robb Stark won the war on the battlefield and lost it in a bedchamber.  -  Jaime Lannister